-- Run the recording system at a high speed such as 15 mm/sec in order to capture a onesecond slope.
-With infusion on, block the opening of the motility catheter with your finger to create a rise in pressure. - In Figure 21, the pressure tracing rises from 0 mm Hg at the beginning of the rise to 410 mm Hg at the 1-second mark.
-The pressure rise rate is therefore (410)/(1) = 410 mm Hg/sec.
+- Run the recording system at a high speed such as 15 mm/sec in order to capture a one second slope.
+With infusion on, block the opening of the manometric catheter with your finger to create a rise in pressure. - In Figure 21, the pressure tracing rises from 0 mmHg at the beginning of the rise to 410 mmHg at the 1-second mark.
+The pressure rise rate is therefore (410)/(1) = 410 mmHg/sec.